The Golden Ratio

 and

 Phi can be constructed using simple geometry.
-One of the easiest ways is through a pentagon.
+One of the easiest ways is through a regular pentagon.

-Another useful figure is the golden triangle, an isosceles triangle whose sides are related by the golden ratio.
+Another useful figure is the golden triangle, an isosceles triangle whose sides are in the golden ratio.

-This recursive property is one reason φ appears frequently in pentagonal geometry.
+This recursive property is one reason φ appears so frequently in pentagonal geometry.
+The pentagon, the pentagram, and the golden triangle are all different views of the same underlying self-similar structure.

 Additional constructions based on φ reveal many repeating relationships between angles and line segments.

-The golden ratio can also be derived from a simple algebraic relationship.
+The golden ratio can be derived from a simple question about proportion.

-If a line is divided so that the ratio of the whole to the larger part equals the ratio of the larger part to the smaller part, we obtain the equation
+If a line segment is divided so that the ratio of the whole to the larger part equals the ratio of the larger part to the smaller part, what is that ratio?

-One way to visualize numbers is to think of them as positions within the interval between 0 and 1.
+One way to visualize numbers that I find useful is to think of them as subdivisions of the interval between 0 and 1.

 For example, dividing the interval into five equal parts gives